Skip to main content

 Biography

-NFL CAREER – After battling an ankle injury suffered in the middle of the season, Jordan still managed to start all 17 games, registering 43 tackles (20 solo), two sacks, three tackles for loss, three passes defensed and a fumble recovery.
-In his 13-year career, Jordan has been selected to eight Pro Bowls, the most for a defensive player in club history and second overall.
+NFL CAREER – Jordan enters his 16th season with the Black and Gold, coming off a standout campaign for a resurgent New Orleans defense in which he started all 17 contests and produced 47 tackles (32 solo), a team-high 10.5 sacks, two pass breakups, two forced fumbles and one fumble recovery.
+In his 15-year career, Jordan has been selected to eight Pro Bowls, the most for a defensive player in club history and second overall.
 His six consecutive selections (2017-2022) trail only QB Drew Brees (seven from 2008-2014) and T William Roaf (seven from 1994-2000) for first in team record books.
-He now has a franchise-record 117.5 career sacks.
-The nine-time defensive captain is the first defensive lineman in team record books and second Saint overall to record at least 7.5 sacks in nine different seasons (LB Rickey Jackson: 1983-97, 1989, 1991-93), the only to do so in 11 straight campaigns and just the fourth player in franchise history to record at least six seasons with double-digit sack totals (12.5-2013, 10.0-2015, 13.0-2017, 12.0-2018, 15.5-2019, 12.5-2021), joining Jackson (six seasons) and DE Wayne Martin and LB Pat Swilling (five seasons).
-Jordan has registered multiple sacks in a game (1.5 or more) 27 times in his career, with 14 of those coming against teams from the NFC South (seven vs. Atlanta; five vs. Tampa Bay; two vs. Carolina).
-Jordan is one of only three defensive linemen to register at least 60 passes defensed since coming into the league after being drafted in the first round in 2011.
-An explosive and physical defensive end, the former University of California standout possesses the combination of size, speed and strength to play end in either a 3-4 or 4-3.
-Jordan has appeared in 209 games with 208 starts, posting career totals of 776 stops (479 solo), 117.5 quarterback takedowns, two interceptions, 63 passes defensed, 15 forced fumbles, 11 fumble recoveries and one blocked kick.
-Jordan's 209 regular season games played is tied for 33rd all-time among NFL defensive linemen.
-Jordan is also the second Saint to ever appear in at least 200 games, trailing only QB Drew Brees (228).
+He has a franchise-record 121.5 career sacks.
+The 11-time defensive captain is the first Saint to record at least 7.5 sacks in 12 different seasons, the only to do so in 11 straight campaigns and the first player in franchise history to record seven seasons with double-digit sack totals (12.5-2013, 10.0-2015, 13.0-2017, 12.0-2018, 15.5-2019, 12.5-2021 and 10.5-2025).
+Jordan has registered multiple sacks in a game (1.5 or more) 31 times in his career, with 14 of those coming against teams from the NFC South (seven vs. Atlanta; five vs. Tampa Bay; two vs. Carolina).
+Jordan is one of only three defensive end/edge players to register at least 65 passes defensed since coming into the league after being drafted in the first round in 2011.
+An explosive and physical defensive end, the former University of California standout possesses the combination of size, speed and strength to play in either a 3-4 or 4-3, successfully adapting to Defensive Coordinator Brandon Staley's 3-4 alignment in 2025.
+Jordan has appeared in 243 regular season games with 242 starts (both Saints bests), posting career totals of 857 stops (529 solo), 132 quarterback takedowns (ranked 17th all-time in the NFL and first among active players), three interceptions, 69 passes defensed, 17 forced fumbles, 12 fumble recoveries and one blocked kick.
+With 6.5 sacks in 2026, he would move into the top 10.
+Jordan's 243 regular season games played is sixth all-time among NFL defensive end/edge players.
+He will set a Saints team record by playing in his 16th season with the club in 2026.
 Jordan's also played in 11 career postseason games (10 starts), tallying 42 tackles (32 solo), 5.5 sacks and five passes defensed, the club's all-time leader in quarterback takedowns in the playoffs.
-Jordan is expected to continue to anchor the Saints defensive line in 2024.
+Off-the-field, Jordan is a three-time nominee for the NFL's Walter Payton Man of the Year and was the 2025 Bart Starr Award winner.

 Advertising